 Delete Temp Files in Windows 10 from Settings

-The other way to remove temp files from Windows 10 is with help of device settings.
-Here goes the steps.
+The other way to remove temp files from Windows 10 is with the help of device settings.
+Here go the steps.

-1. Press the Windows Key or click on Start icon available on the task bar.
+1. Press the Windows Key or click on the Start icon available on the taskbar.

-2. Select System option when the Settings windows expands.
+2. Select the System option when the Settings windows expands.